Aaron-Bopp/Obsidian-notes/D&D/D&D/Wildemount/Pantheon of Exandria/Gruumsh.md

 Gruumsh rules the barren plains of Nishrek in the chaotic realm of Acheron, where he stokes the fury of his twisted armies and prepares to wage a violent war across the planes.

-**_Depiction._** Primitive clay representations in barbaric communities of his followers show the Ruiner as a hulking, bulbous behemoth of an orc.
+**_Depiction._** Primitive clay representations in barbaric communities of his followers show the Ruiner as a hulking, bulbous behemoth of an [[Orcs|orc]].
 His missing eye has shifted, and the prominent eye is now centered in his face, like a nightmarish cyclops.

 **_Enemies._** [[Corellon]] shot out Gruumsh’s right eye during [[the Calamity]], and the god of slaughter longs for the day he can return the favor twofold.
-Those who serve the Ruiner are sometimes hypnotized by his hateful rage from across the [[Divine Gate]] and fall into a strange bloodlust, longing to slaughter [[elves]] and those who worship magic at the altar of the Arch Heart.
+Those who serve the Ruiner are sometimes hypnotized by his hateful rage from across the [[Divine Gate]] and fall into a strange bloodlust, longing to slaughter [[elves]] and those who worship magic at the altar of the [[Corellon|Arch Heart]].

 [![](https://media.dndbeyond.com/compendium-images/egtw/yDOyqyOocErRgYJK/01-19.png)](https://media.dndbeyond.com/compendium-images/egtw/yDOyqyOocErRgYJK/01-19.png)